flutter/website/src/docs/development/ui/interactive.md

 {:.text-center}

 To accomplish this, you'll create a single custom widget that includes both the star and the count, which are themselves widgets.
-Because tapping the star changes state for both widgets, so the same widget should manage both.
+Tapping the star changes state for both widgets, so the same widget should manage both.

 You can get right to touching the code in [Step 2: Subclass StatefulWidget](#step-2).
 If you want to try different ways of managing state,